sezzle/sezzle-merchant-resources/Widgets/1-Getting Started.md

  * What are the benefits of having widgets?

  - Higher AOV and fewer abandoned carts - Customers are not only aware that Sezzle is available at checkout, but they are encouraged by seeing the per-installment price to complete checkout and buy more per order.
- - Co-branding highlights - Widgets are a prerequisite to being promoted in Sezzle's marketing campaigns and merchant highlights.
+ - Co-branding highlights - Widgets are a prerequisite to being promoted in Sezzle's social media marketing campaigns and being a featured merchant on the Sezzle store directory.

 ## Widget Customization and Product Options Overview